J-DubApps/Blog/content/posts/2021/LogYourPS-Scripts.md

 ## Best Practices for Logging in Your Scripts

 1. Use Consistent, Centralized Logs:<br />
 Keep logs in a known, consistent directory structure.
 Consider naming logs by date or by the script that generated them for quick reference.<br />
 2. Log Important Steps and Results:<br />
 Don’t flood your logs with every tiny detail—log the big steps, decision points, errors, and completion states.
 Your logs should tell a story of what your script did, not overwhelm you with noise.<br />
 3. Secure Your Logs:<br />
 Logs can contain sensitive information.
 Ensure that the directories storing them have appropriate file system permissions.
 In some cases, consider encrypting or obfuscating sensitive data.<br />
 4. Periodically Review and Rotate Logs:<br />
 Large logs become unmanageable.
 Consider archiving old logs and rotating them monthly or after a certain size threshold.<br />

 ## Putting It All Together

-A robust logging approach might look like this:<br />
+A robust logging approach might look like this:<br /><br />
 	1. Begin Transcript for Full Visibility:<br />
-Use Start-Transcript at the start of an interactive session or a run-once script to capture a full record.<br />
+Use <span class="mono">Start-Transcript</span> at the start of an interactive session or a run-once script to capture a full record.<br />
 	2. Use WriteLog in Your Script Logic:<br />
 Throughout your script, insert calls to WriteLog to highlight key steps, confirm registry values read, and record errors or decisions.<br />
 	3. Stop Transcript at the End (If Applicable):<br />
-When the script is done, run Stop-Transcript to finalize your console-based logging.<br />
+When the script is done, run <span class="mono">Stop-Transcript</span> to finalize your console-based logging.<br />

 By combining these techniques, you get both broad-stroke session logging and fine-grained, contextual logging of critical actions.
 Whether you’re troubleshooting an issue or proving compliance with your organization’s policies, these logs become invaluable assets.<br />